 Content marketing is the process that involves the creation of content that is informative, entertaining, compelling, and highly valuable.
 With content marketing, consistent publishing is a must because it has high potentials to change a customer’s behavior.

-In the past, one could measure the effectiveness of content marketing by looking at the traffic that came to the website.
+In the past, one could measure the effectiveness of content marketing by analyzing traffic that came to the website.
 However, it was not an efficient way to measure performance.
 When you measure the engagement with the content and the conversion rate, you will get more insight.

 Here is a brief history of B2B content marketing you need to know

-Moving on to 1930s, P&G came into the limelight with ‘soap operas‘ in form of radio dramas.
+Moving on to the 1930s, P&G came into the limelight with ‘soap operas‘ in the form of radio dramas.
 These dramas would feature soap products like Duz.

-There were many evolutions and new trends, one after the other, that made content marketing what it is today.
+Many evolutions and new trends, one after the other, made content marketing what it is today.
 It is a long story that Content Marketing Institute has very nicely put together in this infographic below.

 Infographic Source: Content Marketing Institute

-You may be wondering why you need to give their time to content marketing.
+You may be wondering why you need to give their time to content marketing in B2B marketing.
 For all the successful companies we have online, there is a smart content marketing plan at work.
 Their rate of success compels anyone to put their house in order and have content marketing.

 Some of the facts include:

-- Leaders with content marketing experience 7.8times more traffic to their sites than non-leaders.
+- Leaders with B2B content marketing experience 7.8 times more traffic to their sites than non-leaders.

 - Outbound marketing costs 62% more in comparison to content marketing.
-Content marketing earns one more three times as many leads.
+Content marketing earns more than three times as many leads.

-- Small businesses that have blogs experience 126% more growth in leads in contrast to those without.
+- Small businesses that have blogs experience 126% more growth in leads in contrast to those without it.
 81% of online consumers will trust information from blogs.

-- Content marketing leads to around 6 times more conversion rate for marketers that adopt the practice.
+- Content marketing leads to around 6 times more conversion rates for marketers that adopt the practice.

 - Companies that commit to publishing content will have 434% more indexed pages than those that do not.

-There are three primary goals for incorporating B2B content marketing.
+There are three primary goals for incorporating B2B content marketing strategies.
 They are: